Import Toggl Data to Google Sheets

 Putting it all together, we get the full API Request URL:

-(Of course, you should substitute in your own email address and workspace ID).
+Just substitute in your own email address and workspace ID.

 We can now enter all our values into API Connector and start importing Toggl data into Google Sheets.

 - Open up Google Sheets and click Add-ons > API Connector > Open.